 What Are the Advantages of Forming a Limited Liability Company?

-The main advantage of forming a limited liability company is that you and any other members of the LLC cannot be held personally liable for any debts incurred by the business.
-There are additional advantages as well, such as the ability to conduct business as a LLC, which often lends an air of legitimacy with potential clients or customers or the ability to open a business bank account to keep business and personal assets separate.
+One of the biggest reasons to open an LLC is the peace of mind it brings knowing that your personal assets are safe from liability.
+By forming a limited liability company, you and any other members of the LLC cannot be held personally liable for any debts incurred by the business.
+There are additional advantages as well, such as the ability to conduct business as an LLC, which often lends an air of legitimacy with potential clients or customers or the ability to open a business bank account to keep business and personal assets separate.

 Can an LLC Have a Single Member?